downshift-js/downshift/README.md

 )
 ```

-The old example without `getRootProps` is
+The previous example without `getRootProps` is
 [here](https://codesandbox.io/s/n9095).

-> Warning: It is not fully accessible using screen readers.
+> Warning: The previous example is not fully accessible using screen readers.

 `<Downshift />` is the only component exposed by this package.
 It doesn't render
 anything itself, it just calls the render function and renders that. ["Use a